 The Museum of Richmond tells the story of Richmond from its origins in the medieval period, to its rise to prominence as a royal residence and its status as a centre of the arts and fashion.
 Opened in 1988 through the hard work of local people, the Museum is celebrating its 30th anniversary.
-Rebecca Arnott, the Museum’s curator, will be giving this talk to coincide with the exhibition The Museum of Richmond’s 30th Anniverary: A Retrospective, which will run from October 2018 to January 2019.
+Rebecca Arnott, the Museum’s curator, is giving this talk to coincide with its 30th anniversary exhibition 30 years, 30 people, 30 objects which runs from October 2018 to February 2019.

 The plans for a Museum for Richmond were first mooted in 1843 when a room was to be set aside for the purpose in the new Mechanics Institute (the present Dome building on the Quadrant).
 However, this never happened, and it wasn’t until 1983, when a group of local residents under the leadership of local historian John Cloake, that plans were revived.
 It was obvious that a town with the rich history of Richmond should have a museum to tell its story.The Museum found a home on the second floor of the renovated Old Town Hall.
 Queen Elizabeth II formally opened the Museum when she opened the new Riverside Development on 28 October 1988.
 It was designed by Robin Wade and Pat Read Design Associates.
 Robin Wade was a local resident and well-known museum designer who had been responsible for designs for museums such as the Ironbridge Gorge Museum and galleries at the Science Museum and British Museum.